 - An updated C.V. - A letter of application that explains the student's progress in the program (e.g., the student's dissertation proposal has been approved), proposed schedule (including which course to serve as a teaching associate for and which course to teach), and proposed faculty mentor.
 The letter of application should also discuss the student's participation in the CTL trainings described above. - A letter of nomination and support from the student's proposed faculty mentor.

 The HSOC Graduate Committee will consider applications for TAP in spring semester each year.
-The application deadline is January 30.
+The DGS will announce the deadline for applications annually.

 PROGRAM EVALUATION